Skip to content

 To support every modern front end environment, the @dnb/eufemia supports different transpiled module formats:

-• ESM with ES5 (default)
+• ESM bundle with modern JavaScript syntax

-• UMD with ES5
+• UMD bundle with modern JavaScript syntax

 Default module format